pmaneggia/moodle-block_secretsanta/README.md

 By default all users are selected as participating.
 Resetting will also restore this default configuration.

-Planned for some future versions (also based on wellcome requests and feedback):
+Planned for some future versions (also based on welcome requests and feedback):
 * The possibility for participants to opt out.
 * A graphical representation of the result of the draw.
 * Possibility to customize texts to be displayed.